Creating a Culture of Citizenship Community Involvement

-When severe hurricanes strike the Gulf Coast and the Caribbean, Abbott and our partners are ready with essential medicines, diagnostic equipment and nutrition products.
-We pre-position these products in clinics throughout the region prior to hurricane season.
+When severe hurricanes strike the East and Gulf coasts, the Caribbean, and Central America, Abbott and our partners are ready with nutrition and diabetes products.
+We pre-position these products in clinics and food banks throughout the region prior to hurricane season.

 Abbott volunteers help pack our Disaster Relief Packs at this center in Puerto Rico and at others along the U.S. Gulf Coast and in Nicaragua, El Salvador, Jamaica, the Dominican Republic and Haiti.

-We also provide financial support to aid in rebuilding efforts in disaster areas like Haiti and Pakistan.
+We also provided financial support to aid in rebuilding efforts in disaster areas like Haiti and Pakistan.

 Our pre-positioning work is aimed at making essential health care and nutritional products available immediately at the time of a disaster, rather than the seven to ten days typically required to transport aid into an emergency zone.